 Services may incorporate third-party software, libraries, frameworks, or services subject to:

-- Their respective open-source licenses (MIT, Apache, GPL, etc.) or commercial license terms
+• Their respective open-source licences (MIT, Apache, GPL, etc.) or commercial licence terms

-- Client's obligation to comply with such third-party license terms and conditions
+• Client's obligation to comply with such third-party licence terms and conditions

-- Disclosure of significant third-party components in project documentation
+• Disclosure of third-party components in project documentation

-- Client's separate procurement of commercial licenses where required
+• Client's separate procurement of commercial licences where required

 6.4 Portfolio and Marketing Rights